 Ncell to get the technology-neutral frequency for 900 MHz and 2100 MHz band with the first-ever spectrum auction held by Nepal Telecommunication Authority.
-Earlier, the privately-owned telecom company defied Nepal Telecom with the highest bid for 1800 MHz spectrum.
+Earlier, the private telecom company had defied Nepal Telecom with the highest bid for the 1800 MHz spectrum.

 Whereas no decision had been taken for the remaining bands for a long time.
-But NTA will now hand over the frequency to Ncell in 900MHz and 2100 MHz as per its technology neutrality policy, as decided earlier by the Government.
+But NTA will now hand over frequency to Ncell in 900MHz and 2100 MHz as per its Technology Neutrality Policy, as decided earlier by the Government.

 Chairperson of NTA, Purushottam Khanal said, “Ministry of communication and information technology (MoCIT) had agreed for technology neutrality over radio frequency bands to telecom operators.”
-He further added, “The decision to hand over the frequency to Ncell is that part of the very technology neutrality strategy of Nepal Telecommunication Authority.”
+He further added, “The decision to hand over the frequency to Ncell is that part of the very technology neutrality strategy of the NTA.”

-The regulator had formed a separate committee, led by NTA Director, Mr. Ambar Sthapit to negotiate the deal with Ncell.
-The committee had a sustained talk with Ncell before finalizing the decision.
+The telecommunications regulator had formed a separate committee, led by NTA Director, Mr. Ambar Sthapit to negotiate the deal with Ncell.
+The committee went through a sustained talk with Ncell before finalizing the decision.

 Additional Frequency bandwidth (900MHz, 2100MHz) for Ncell